 - Oakley, B. (2015).
 The other giant leap for mankind: how this athlete set a world record that’s still standing 20 years later, The Conversation, 5th August.

-Dr Helen Owton (@Dr_HLO) is Chair of The OU Sport Research Group, Chartered Psychologist and Lecturer in Sport and Fitness in the SCYS.
-Helen’s research specialisms lie in innovative qualitative investigations of sporting embodiment and gender.
-Her research focuses around chronic illnesses (asthma), women’s boxing, maltreatment/abuse and dance.
-Helen currently supervises 4 PhD students and welcomes applications from prospective PhD students in the areas of sport and physical activity.
-Links to her current projects can be found here (Dance; Asthma), Video abstracts (Asthma; Boxing; Sexual abuse); and Podcasts.
+Dr Helen Owton (@Dr_HLO) is the Founder of The OU Sport Research Group, Chartered Psychologist and Lecturer in Sport and Fitness.
+Helen’s research specialisms lie in innovative qualitative investigations of sporting embodiment, sensory work and gender.
+Helen has successfully supervised PhD students to completion, currently supervises 2 PhD students and welcomes applications from prospective PhD students in the areas of sport and physical activity.
+Links to her current projects can be found here (Dance; Asthma), Video abstracts (Asthma; Boxing); and Podcasts.
 Recent publications (full list available) include:

 Jessica Pinchbeck (@open_jessica) is a Lecturer in Sport and Fitness at The Open University.
 Her research interests primarily relate to youth sports participation, with a particular focus on the role of the family.
 Jessica is currently undertaking her PhD which comprises an ethnographic case study of a women’s netball club and within this a particular focus on the role of the family in female sports participation.
 Recent publications (full list available) include: